All travelers will need to hold travel documents as detailed:

 Mexican Immigration & Customs

 SJD Los Cabos Airport, San Jose del´Cabo International Airport Visitors require a passport and the “Migration Form for Tourists, Transmigrants, Visiting Businesspersons, or Visiting Consultants” [commonly referred to as a FMM Tourist Card or, an FMM (“Forma Migratoria Múltiple,” previously referred to as an FMT), is a tourist permit that is required for all foreign citizen travelers to Mexico who’s sole purpose is tourism and will not be working in Mexico.
-These are obtained from airlines when in transit, or at your point of entry into Los Cabos.
+These are obtained from airlines during transit or at your point of entry into Los Cabos. *Note: these are going through a digitization process upon entry in Immigration.

 Canadian citizens, including those with dual nationality, will be required to present a valid passport in order to enter Mexico.
 Canadians without a valid passport will be denied entry and returned to Canada.
 There is no current Mexico customs declaration form online.